-This local plan is supported by Disaster Management Plans at the Disaster District and State level.
+This local plan is supported by Disaster Management Plans at the District and State level.
 The Bundaberg District Disaster Management Plan provides direction and guidance on how the regional resources of the State will support communities in both Bundaberg and North Burnett Regional Council areas.
-The State Plan outlines the responsibilities and arrangements for Disaster Management across the State as a whole.
+The State Plan outlines the responsibilities and arrangements for Disaster Management across the State as a whole and can be found here.
+The Bundaberg District Disaster Management Plan can be found here.